Colossus (character): Powers and abilities

 Colossus is a mutant with the ability to transform his entire body into a form of "organic steel", with properties similar to osmium but of still unknown composition.
 Colossus must transform his entire body into this armored state; he cannot transform only a portion of his body.
 When he transforms, he gains approximately 1 ft in height; official figures state his height at about 7 ft 7 in in transformed state versus 6 ft 7 in in normal human form.
 His weight is more than doubled.
-In his armored form, Colossus possesses superhuman levels of strength, as well as superhuman stamina and durability.
-His physical strength is currently greater than when he first joined the X-Men due to the realignment of his cells by Magneto following an injury during the Mutant Massacre.
+In his armored form, Colossus possesses superhuman strength, as well as superhuman stamina and durability.
+His physical strength is currently greater than when he first joined the X-Men, due to the realignment of his cells by Magneto following an injury during the Mutant Massacre.
 While in his armored form, Colossus requires no food, water or even oxygen to sustain himself and is extremely resistant to injury.
 He is capable of withstanding great impacts, large caliber bullets, falling from tremendous heights, electricity, and certain magical attacks.
 While he has great resistance to temperature extremes of hot and cold, extreme heat followed by rapid super-cooling has been shown to cause damage.
 As he is vulnerable to the anti-metal Antarctic Vibranium in his metal form, his body instinctively shifts to human form when faced with an Antarctic Vibranium weapon.

 Colossus is an excellent hand-to-hand combatant, having been trained in Judo by Cyclops.
 He has had training in acrobatics and sword fighting from Nightcrawler.
 In his human form, he is still exceptionally strong and in superb physical condition, though not superhumanly so.
 He has completed college-level courses at Xavier's school.

 As the unstoppable Avatar of Cyttorak, Colossus gained additional superhuman strength and resistance to injury, as well as other mystical powers.
 Among these was the power to ignore impediments to his movement, hence the "unstoppable" moniker.
 These powers were later taken away from Colossus and returned to Cain Marko.